 Eco-homes with eco-designs and eco-furniture started to creep into fashion, with upcycling, vintage, craft, and shabby chic firmly ‘in’.
 MDF kept furniture affordable, and Ikea trips became a fun outing for simple or funky designs that you could (try to) assemble yourself.
 Outdoor areas became outdoor living areas, with furniture and décor that would look equally at home indoors.

-Furniture continues to become more comfortable, with ergonomic, soft shapes.
+Furniture design continues to become more comfortable, with ergonomic, soft shapes.
 In the kitchen, marble is now more discreet, with some sleek kitchens being all-black and using indoor plants as relief.
 Wallpaper has made a comeback, in either soft colours or bold patterns, with feature walls a thing of the past.
 Bathrooms are beginning to have some colour again, and when it comes to appliances, white may be the new black.